Glossary of terms

 Pay as You Host

 Webspace provider offering competitively priced hosting packages for websites.
-Originally part of Metronet, Pay as You Host became part of the Plusnet family when its parent was acquired in 2006.
+Originally part of Metronet, Pay as You Host became part of the Plusnet family when its parent was acquired in 2006, it was then decommissioned in 2014.

 The practice of obtaining personal information by posing as a trusted source.